-The holiday season is a wonderful time of the year!
-But with a house to decorate, gifts to buy, parties to throw (or attend), family gatherings, traveling and lots of unhealthy food to eat, many people end up stressed out, overwhelmed or worse yet, sick!
+The holidays are a wonderful time of the year!
+But with a house to decorate, gifts to buy, parties to throw (or attend), family gatherings, traveling, and lots of unhealthy food to eat, many people end up stressed out, overwhelmed, or worse yet, sick!
 I want to help you to make the holidays a much more joyous and healthy time!
 Here are a few things you can do to keep yourself healthy during the stress of the holidays!

 Wash your hands